vatpac-technology/pilot-resources/docs/meteorology/forecastsandreports.md

 - TAF is forecast
 - Can't use METAR for flight planning

+## Where to Find Forecasts
+- NAIPS
+- VATPAC Pilot Tool (enter details prior to departure to access 'offline' mode)

 ## Interpreting Data
 ### METAR
 - What each section means